-- How the program will identify, target and recruit both students and their families. - How the program will inform and engage the following types of schools in recruitment and retention of target population: private schools and eligible private school students, eligible Tribal Compact Schools and eligible Native American Students, and homeschoolers.
-Students that reside within the catchment area of a 21st CCLC program and meet the criteria for targeted students served by the grant are eligible to participate in the afterschool program. - Strategies you will use to maintain enrollment of the target student population over time.
+- How the program will identify, target and recruit both students and their families. - How the program will inform and engage the following types of schools in recruitment and retention of target population: private schools and eligible private school students, eligible Tribal Compact Schools and eligible Native American Students, and home-schooled students. - Strategies you will use to maintain enrollment of the target student population over time.